Renaissence/Site-in-Ruby/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This a data model app with no controller or views, so in order to be viewed in humans perspective, there is a need to add views and controllers

-* Ruby version
+* Ruby version 2.6.5p114

 * System dependencies

 * Configuration

-* Database creation

-* Database initialization
+* Database Sqlite3

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

 * ...
 "# Site-in-Ruby"